aws-samples/aws-lambda-clickhouse/README.md

 You can pass a query SQL statement either as a query parameter of HTTP GET requests (with URL encoding, e.g. spaces should be replaced with %20, and so on) or just as raw text in the body of HTTP POST requests.

-Pre-defined table name `table` should be used in all qeuries.
+Pre-defined table name `table` should be used in all queries.
 Under the hood a temporary table named `table` is created before each query run.
 This way you can issue complex queries with predicates.

 ## Logging
 ClickHouse stdout and stderr are passed to Amazon CloudWatch Logs.
 You can find a log group in the AWS Console in the properties of your Lambda function on the monitoring tab.

 ## Limitations
 This version has the following limitations that we plan to address in future:
 - There is no plain CloudFormation template, only CDK is supported for deployment.
 You will need CDK, AWS CLI and docker installed to deploy the sample.
 - Only IAM users are supported for querying, not IAM roles.
 - Permissions to invoke Lambda function URL are granted through IAM user identity policies.
-This means the user or role you use to deploy the CDK needs permission to modify IAM user policies used for querying.
+This means the user or role you use to deploy the CDK stack needs permissions to grant `lambda:InvokeFunctionUrl` to the IAM user used for querying.

 # FAQ